smautner/dart.nvim/README.md

     -- If true, Dart.next and Dart.prev will wrap around the tabline cycle_wraps_around = true,

+    -- Override the default label foreground highlight -- You can also use the DartVisibleLabel/DartCurrentLabel/etc. highlights -- to override the label highlights entirely. label_fg = 'orange',

+    -- Display icons in the tabline
+    -- Supported icon providers are mini.icons and nvim-web-devicons icons = true,

     -- Function to determine the order mark/buflist items will be shown on the tabline -- Should return a table with keys being the mark and values being integers, -- e.g. { "a": 1, "b", 2 } would sort the "a" mark to the left of "b" on your tabline